LeeSlater/file-upload-tool/README.md

 Called by the AJAX in include.php, this calls the function in class.file_manager.php responsible for handling the deletion of user-selected files.

 **stylesheets/**
-Storage for the stylesheets. 'default.css' is loaded unless the filename of another is specified.
+Storage for the stylesheets. 'default.css' is loaded unless the filename of another is specified in settings.